AngererSebastian/InternetSecurity/project_proposal.md

 - easy to navigate
 - modern design

+The content of the website will be written in html and the page will be designed with CSS.
+The rest will be in JavaScript or TypeScript.
+We want to structure the website in different pages so the user can find the wanted content easily.
+We also are going to have a navigation bar and on the front page there is going to be a short overview about all of the informations.
+The content will be written in a way that also normal people can understand it.

 ## Web application
 When the reciever agrees to get an encrypted package, he generates the key pair and looks for a certain file on the server, which will create a file for the communication with the recieving end.
 When somebody wishes to send to this id/username he will recieve the public key and then encrypt the document he wants to transfer and send it over our server with the same proceedcur again.